Updated 4/16/2020. Originally published 12/28/2016.

 Effective application security requires multiple technologies that protect apps in different ways and in different stages of their lifecycle.
 As Veracode Community member, Glico Man, said in a recent comment, “WAF is a ‘safety net’ and may provide ‘virtual patching’ until the application code is fixed… A well-configured WAF will provide more time for a developer to fix their code.”

 If you’re going to use a WAF, you won’t be protecting your products from attack indefinitely.
 So use the time a WAF gives you wisely; figure out where the underlying vulnerabilities are in your application and fix them.
 For instance, consider an automated application security solution that integrates into your SDLC, allowing developers to find and remediate security-related defects early in the development process.

 Cyberattackers are increasingly focused on the application layer; it’s critical to understand both how this layer is being exploited, and which solutions protect it most effectively.
-To find out more, start with tips and advice on application security from someone who’s been there – check out 5 Lessons From an Application Security Pro.
+To learn more about application security solutions and where to start, check out the Ultimate Guide to Getting Started With AppSec or visit the Veracode Community page.